Matt Olson Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- Bieber makes the start for the Guardians, his 18th of the season.
-He is 5-5 with a 3.48 ERA and 85 strikeouts through 106 2/3 innings pitched.
+- Quantrill (2-5) takes the mound for the Guardians in his 13th start of the season.
+He's put together a 6.18 ERA in 62 2/3 innings pitched, with 35 strikeouts.

-- The righty last pitched on Thursday against the Kansas City Royals, when he tossed six scoreless innings while giving up two hits.
+- The right-hander last pitched on Friday against the Chicago Cubs, when he tossed 3 1/3 innings, allowing six earned runs while giving up eight hits.

+- In 12 games this season, the 28-year-old has an ERA of 6.18, with 5 strikeouts per nine innings.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.